mloky/CanSat-Interface/README.md

 # CanSat-Interface#

-Interface for CanSat DIP 2016
+Source Code and Interface for CanSat DIP 2016.

+Executable file located in bin\Debug

 Note:
 - Program will load but the functions will not work if the required hardware is not available/connected.

+To do:
+- Cleanup of unused files